-France is one of those evergreen travel destinations that most people have on their bucket lists even before they hit puberty.
-We get it – after all, this is the country that inspired a thousand artists, painters and musicians, and the French are just so cool with their effortless style and slightly haughty vibe in general.
-Also, you cannot claimed to have lived if you haven’t strolled down the Champs-Elysées at dusk or bitten into the crust of a fresh baguette baked by a local boulanger.
-However, the French are notoriously set in their ways and wary of tourists, which kind of adds to the charm of an excursion to France.
-To smooth the way for a French adventure without any unfortunate touristy faux pas, we thought we’d share a few hard-won tips on French peculiarities.
-Here goes!
+France is one of those evergreen travel destinations that most people have on their bucket lists when they first start daydreaming about travelling the world.
+We get it – after all, this is the country that inspired a thousand artists, painters and musicians.
+Not forgetting the French with their effortless style and captivating culture.
+Also, strolling down the Champs-Elysées at dusk or bitting into the crust of a fresh baguette baked by a local Boulanger are things you simply can’t do anywhere else!
+However, the French are notoriously set in their ways and many may be wary of tourists (which kind of adds to the charm of an excursion to France).
+To smooth the way for a French adventure without any unfortunate touristy faux pas, we thought we’d share a few tips to know before travelling to France.

 First things first, it is important to realise that the French are not rude or aloof, they are simply quite formal and reserved in their interactions with people they don’t know.
 This is the French way.
 The country is so serious about good manners that they award La Médaille de La Famille Française to families who raise their children with dignity.
 No kidding!